-Reviews in detail high school basketball rules and the basic mechanics of officiating basketball.
+Basketball Coaching and Officiating reviews in detail high school basketball rules and the basic mechanics of officiating basketball.
 A comparison between high school rules and college basketball rules is made to better enable students to work at and understand both levels.